 Beneficiaries can be changed, because changing beneficiaries does not change the insured risk, so there is no consequence to the insurer if the policy owner changes the beneficiaries, but the insurer must be notified before the change has any legal effect.
 This is to protect the insurance company from paying the wrong person or from being forced to pay twice.

-Consideration is the value that the parties to a contract give to each other — it is the reason why the contract is agreed to.
+Consideration is the value that the parties to a contract give to each other — it is why the contract is agreed to.
 In insurance contracts, the insurer promises to pay for covered losses that the insured suffers, and the insured promises to abide by the contract and pay the premium.
 Most non-insurance contracts are bilateral contracts where the promises that each party makes are enforceable by the other party through legal proceedings.
 However, insurance contracts are unilateral contracts, where only the insurer makes a legally enforceable promise to pay for covered losses.
 The company cannot sue the insured for breach of contract.
 However, insurance contracts are also conditional contracts — if the insured fails to pay the premium, or fails to abide by the contract, then the insurer is not obligated to pay for any of the insured's losses.

-Most non-insurance contracts are commutative contracts—the amount of consideration given by both parties are usually fairly equal.
+Most non-insurance contracts are commutative contracts — the amount of consideration given by both parties are usually fairly equal.
 Thus, a contract to purchase real estate usually requires a payment equal to its value.
 Insurance contracts are, however, aleatory contracts, because the insurance company must pay only if certain events occur.
 If they don't occur, the company never has to pay, even if the insured has paid premiums for decades.
 However, if a covered loss does occur, then the insurance company may have to pay much more than it has collected in premiums.
 Thus, aleatory contracts are characterized by unequal consideration.

 The parties to the contract must be legally competent to agree to them.
 Most adults have legal capacity to agree to contracts, unless they are intoxicated, mentally ill, or mentally retarded.
 The key requirement is that the parties must know what they are agreeing to — a meeting of the minds; otherwise, there could be no agreement.
 To protect minors, the law does not give them legal capacity to agree to contracts except where specified by law.